rust-lang/book/src/ch04-01-ownership.md

 a "double free" error.

 So what’s the solution?
 Here, we stand at a crossroads with a few options.
-One would be to declare that assignment will also copy out any data.
+One would be to change assignment so that it will also copy out any data.
 This works, but is inefficient: what if our `String` contained a novel?
-Also, it only works for memory.
+Also, that solution only works for memory.
 What if, instead of a `String`, we had a `TcpConnection`?
-Opening and closing a network connection is very similar to allocating and freeing memory, so it would be nice to be able to use the same mechanism, but we can't because creating a new connection requires more than just copying memory: we have to request a new connection from the operating system.
+Opening and closing a network connection is very similar to allocating and freeing memory, so it would be nice to be able to use the same mechanism.
+We wouldn't be able to, though, because creating a new connection requires more than just copying memory: we have to request a new connection from the operating system.
 The solution that we could use there is to allow the programmer to hook into the assignment, similar to `drop()`, and write code to fix things up.
-That would work, but now, an `=` can run arbitrary code.
+That would work, but if we did that, an `=` could run arbitrary code.
 That’s also not good, and it doesn’t solve our efficiency concerns either.

 Let’s take a step back: the root of the problem is that `s1` and `s2` both think that they have control of the memory and therefore need to free it.